jcscottiii/IntroToGithub/chapters/chapter09/README.md

 Click the `Fork` button at the top right.

 You need to make a change to deploy your own version.
+Check out this file:
+- `js/entities/entities.js`

-Check out this file `build/clumsy-min.js` and look for phrases like:
+Look for phrases like:
 - `gravity`
 - `gravityForce`